robotpy/roborio-opencv/README.md

 Download the [latest release](https://github.com/robotpy/roborio-vm/releases) and point your compiler at the right bits in the included files.

+* For C++ users, [Team 2053 has provided instructions](https://github.com/team2053tigertronics/opencvInstall) that may be useful
 * TODO: document this, create a better release package

 Using the Python bindings